What are GeoFences?

-October 07, 2023 6 min read
+by Nathan Thorne October 07, 2023 5 min read

-Popular options include:
+Popular options include

 Geo-fencing entails utilising GPS technology to establish a digital perimeter in various places, such as construction zones, delivery zones, residences, workplaces, commercial venues, storage facilities, or even an entire state.

 Think of it simply as the virtual boundaries you control.
-This enables our tracking software to alert or trigger a text message or specified response when the tracked asset enters or leaves the geofenced area or performs a certain activity.
+This enables our tracking software to alert or trigger a text message or specified response when the tracked asset enters or leaves the geofenced area or performs a specific activity.

 • Driver behaviour includes setting custom speed limits on private property, such as a mine site, and triggering a buzzer when the driver exceeds the limit.